Visa Waiver Program

 - You are a student or exchange visitor who just received your I-20 or DS-2019 and are at risk of missing the start of your program;

 - You have a family emergency, such as a death in the family;

 - You have a required appearance in a U.S. court.

 The first step is to make a visa appointment using our online calendar.
 Once you have made that appointment, please contact our office.

 Please include in your email the date and time of your scheduled appointment, your full contact information, your proposed travel itinerary, and an explanation of your urgent need for travel.
 Every request will be reviewed on a case-by-case basis in light of the merits of the situation, the timing involved, and our workload.
-We cannot guarantee that every request will be granted, and an expedited appointment in no way guarantees issuance of a visa or same-day processing.
+We cannot guarantee that every request will be granted, and an expedited appointment in no way guarantees issuance of a visa or faster-than-normal processing.